larshnordli/AngularBluemixSeed/README.md

 Running `grunt serve:dist` will create a production version of our application and launch it in a new tab.

 ## Test the production-ready app
-Running `grunt test:dist` will run the unit tests with karma, reporting to the console and to test/reports.
+Running `grunt test:dist` will run the unit tests with karma, reporting to the console and saving reports in test/reports/e2e-tests.xml.

 ## Build, Test and Preview the production-ready app
 Running `grunt`.
 The default task will create a production version of our application, run the unit tests with karma and launch the production-ready app in a new tab.